Code-Institute-Solutions/StudentExampleProjectGradeTwo/README.md

 # Haley Schafer Portfolio
 Stream One Project: User Centric Frontend Development - Code Institute

 This is my portfolio website to present to prospective employers.
+They should be able to see my CV and the work I have done.
+They should also be able to contact me.

 ## Demo